 Resources for Estate Planning

-Whether you’re looking to manage your own estate or handle an inheritance from the estate of a loved one who has passed away, there are many complex factors to consider.
-It can be such an overwhelming venture — with taxes to file, possible court proceedings to go through and more — that you might want some help.
+- Whether you’re looking to manage your own estate or handle an inheritance from the estate of a loved one who has passed away, there are many complex factors to consider.
+It can be such an overwhelming venture that you might want some professional help.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.